kellya/poke/README.md

 # poke.sh

 ## What is it?
-There are two parts, the first is the cactus_script.html that has all of the theme template content needed to make it work, and the poke.sh which is a simple script to automatically inject the template changes needed to make use of cactus_script.html.
+There are two parts, the first is the cactus_script.html that has all of the theme template content needed to make it work, and the poke.sh which is a shell script to automatically inject the template changes needed to make use of cactus_script.html.

 You must first register a site with [cactus.chat](https://cactus.chat) (or your own host if you are self-hosting).
 Then you may modify pelican templates to make use of the cactus_script.html indcluded in this repo